csirtgadgets/krenk-protocol/README.md

 6. ext-value.
 An escape value used to extend this attribute.

 ### ext-sensitivity
 Optional.
-String.
+STRING.
 A means for extending stype.

 7. Data Types
 ==